Kodular/Documentation/docs/components/maps/map.md

 |:----:|:-------:|
 |number|13|

-<p>Set the zoom level of the map.</p>
+Set the zoom level of the map.

- <p>Valid values of ZoomLevel are dependent on the tile provider and the latitude and
- longitude of the map.
+Valid values of ZoomLevel are dependent on the tile provider and the latitude and longitude of the map.
 For example, zoom levels are more constrained over oceans than dense city centers to conserve space for storing tiles, so valid values may be 1-7 over ocean and 1-18 over cities.
-Tile providers may send warning or error tiles if the zoom level is too great for the server to support.</p>
+Tile providers may send warning or error tiles if the zoom level is too great for the server to support.

 ### Bounding Box